Manage your Remote Pilots and RPAs via Authority Registers

 Configure Register Conditions

-Select the required authorities from the list and add them to your register.
+To add an authority condition, ensure you are in the Authorities tab, then select the required authority types from the list and add them to your register.
 Any authority added to the register becomes a condition which determines if a remote pilot is considered 'active' or not.

 If the authority you're looking for doesn't exist, please contact us at email@example.com and we will arrange to have it added for you.

-Once all conditions have been added, you can start adding Remote Pilots to your register.
+Once all conditions have been added click Apply, you can start adding Remote Pilots to your register.

 Add Pilots to Register